riptano/astra-portal-getting-started/astraPortalGuideTemplate/README.md

 Feel free to copy this readme.md in its entirety and use within your guide to get started.

+If you'd like to see a working example of this guide [navigate HERE]("https://astra.datastax.com/guide/astraPortalGuideTemplate") and login to Astra.

 **In this guide, we will discuss**
 - How to get started
 - Where to put your guide